Redback-Operations/redback-documentation/README.md

 ## General things

-Unless neccessary, please do not change the code to the overall site itself, once stable the only changes should be to sections and pages.
+- Unless neccessary, please do not change the code to the overall site itself, once stable the only changes should be to sections and pages.

+- The search uses a third party tool (Algolia) which uses web scraping to determine the way it searches, as such, it takes up to a day for changes to reflect in this search.
+A local search will be considered in the future should time permit.

 ## Attributions